anastasiabolotnikova/anastasiabolotnikova.github.io/README.md

 ## Introduction

+My name is Anastasia Bolotnikova.
 I am a robotics researcher with a background in computer science (speciality in machine learning and data mining).

 In the past 10 years, I have worked with 7 different robotics platforms in 3 different countries (Estonia, France, Switzerland).